gipumpkin/gipumpkin.github.io/README.md

 Pause here to make sure everything works.
 Troubleshoot.
 Now, into how and why it works.
 Also, what is [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+Escape route: If you're feeling frustrated with the installation instructions, set yourself up with a github account and follow the directions for [jekyll-now](https://github.com/dsfellows/jekyll-now)

 ### Looking around jekyll

 1. On your page, navigate to the about page.